Introduction

 #> -- Step 3/3: Retrieving the results.

-## 2b Or, We can limit the enrichment to certain datasets (enrichment categories)
+## 2b Limit the enrichment to selected data sets (enrichment categories)

 mirna_type = "mature",